 The following Monday we went back to school, and everyone had earthquake stories to tell.
 Our PE teacher Mrs. Cheek had a good one.
 She described how the quake hit as she was talking to her mother on the phone, and she actually saw a series of waves going through her floor.
 Mr. Dickinson was an aged Humanities teacher at school.
 On February 8th he had given his annual lecture on earthquakes, describing what the ancients in various cultures believed about quakes.
-He alleged that he had jinxed us into experiencing a quake sixteen hours later (the following year he was my teacher, and when he gave the earthquake lecture he warned us to be prepared, because, “you know what happened last year after I taught this lesson.”)
-Gradually the damaged structures were torn down, the freeways were rebuilt, and repairs made around our homes.
-Dad rebuilt our stone fence [picture below].
-I haven’t driven under a freeway or across an overpasses comfortably since.
+He alleged that he had jinxed us into experiencing a quake sixteen hours later.
+The following year he was my teacher, and when he gave the earthquake lecture he warned us to be prepared, because, “you know what happened last year after I taught this lesson.”

 Major earthquakes are more than an initial terrifying shock.
-That is followed by countless aftershocks, over and over and over, around the clock, for days and weeks.
+They are followed by countless aftershocks, over and over and over, around the clock, for days and weeks.
 Then they begin to diminish in size and taper off in numbers, and you find yourself finally calming down and able to relax once again.
-Then out of the blue, just to make sure you’re still paying attention, a five-pointer comes along and a new period of trembling begins again.
+Then out of the blue, just to make sure you’re still paying attention, a five-pointer comes along and a new period of nervousness begins again.